Cleveland 3 Day Notice for Non-Payment

 This is the required written notice with the required text for the City of Cleveland in the state of Ohio.
 The 3 Day Notice to Pay Rent or Vacate gives the tenant the opportunity to pay or vacate the premises within 3 business days or risk having the landlord begin court action against the tenant.
 The Notice warns tenants that their failure to pay rent or vacate could result in legal steps against them to recover possession, recover rent that is owed, and pursue any other charges that are allowable under law.
 This notice must be given before a landlord may institute any eviction actions against a tenant, or win any judgments in an eviction case.

-This notice may be used any time for non-payment of rent.
-State law requires landlords to serve this 3 day Notice to Pay Rent or Vacate, and then wait three business days before taking further action.
-After that, the landlord files a complaint with the Clerk of Courts, which schedules a court date in is set.
+This notice may be used at any time for non-payment of rent.
+State law requires landlords to serve this 3-Day Notice to Pay Rent or Vacate, and then wait three business days before taking further action.
+After that, the landlord files a complaint with the Clerk of Courts, which schedules a court date it is set.